 Our 11 sizes will accommodate everything from a small dog (think Yorkie or Chiahuahua) up to a large lab.
 If your dog is bigger or smaller, use the lengthen/shorten lines to adjust as needed.
 For reference, Jeanie is a size 12.

-SEWING THE COAT
+SEWING OUR DOG COAT PATTERN

-A quick note: if you are scrap busting this project, you don’t have to cut the harness piece on the fold.
+A quick note: if you are scrap-busting this project, you don’t have to cut the harness piece on the fold.
 I cut it out of two separate scraps (adding a seam allowance) and then topstitched it flat on both sides of the seam.

 Once you have all your pieces cut, sew the darts on your outer fabric and lining.
 Here is a handy tutorial on sewing darts if you need it!
 The darts allow the back of the jacket to conform to your dogs rear instead of sticking straight out.